tlaplus/vscode-tlaplus/CONTRIBUTING.md

 Yeah, there are some rules about how the code should look, but they are not hard to follow.

-[TSLint](https://palantir.github.io/tslint/) is responsible for checking it as a part of building process.
-It uses the `tslint.json` file as its config.
+[ESLint](https://eslint.org) is responsible for checking it as a part of building process.
+It uses the `.eslintrc.json` file as its config.

-With the [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) installed, VS Code will check your code automaticaly.
+With the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed, VS Code will check your code automaticaly.

 # Useful Resources